cloudcafetech/nestedk8s/README.md

 ## Setup Nested Kubernetes Cluster using Kuevirt

 KubeVirt, a tool that can be used to create and manage Virtual Machines (VM) within a Kubernetes cluster.
-Using KubeVirt to create a Kubernetes Cluster within a Kubernetes Cluster (Nested Kubernetes Cluster)
+Using KubeVirt to create a Kubernetes Cluster within a Kubernetes Cluster (Nested Kubernetes)

 ### Install K8S Cluster